M. Ibrahim and the Flowers of the Koran: Plot summary

-Momo becomes closer to Mr. Ibrahim, who eventually takes him to see the "real" Paris, where the famous landmarks are.
+Momo becomes closer to M. Ibrahim, who eventually takes him to see the "real" Paris, where the famous landmarks are.
 Shockingly, one day, his father, a struggling lawyer, decides to run off, leaving about one month's worth of money for Momo.
 He also left a note with a list of people whom Momo should contact.
 After this incident, Momo becomes even closer to M. Ibrahim, who takes him on a vacation in Normandy, which Momo believes is too beautiful, bringing him to tears.
 Three months after Momo's stay in Normandy, the police arrive at his door to tell him that his father has committed suicide by throwing himself in front of a train in Marseille, and Momo is forced to return to Paris in order to identify his father's body.
-Afterwards, Momo goes back to his apartment with Mr. Ibrahim and repaints the walls.
+Afterwards, Momo goes back to his apartment with M. Ibrahim and repaints the walls.
 During this time, Momo's mother enters, inquiring about her son Moïse.
 When asked, Moïse states that his name is Momo, saying that it is short for Mohammed.
 When she is not convinced, Momo attempts to lie further, saying that Moïse had left in search of his older brother, Popol, although his mother states that Moïse is her only child.
 She asks for Momo to relay a message to Moïse if he ever sees him again, stating that she had met his father when she was young and married him in order to leave her house, despite never liking him.
 She continues by saying she was ready to love Moïse, although she had ended up leaving him with his father in order to pursue a happier life with another man.
 She asks for him to relay the message to Moïse if he ever sees him, and leaves.
-Later that night, Momo jokingly asks Mr.Ibrahim if he will adopt Momo, and Mr.Ibrahim agrees.
-Afterward Momo becomes his legally adopted son, and Mr. Ibrahim buys a car in celebration, stating that they will travel to many places in this car.
-After buying one, Momo discovers that Mr. Ibrahim does not remember how to drive, and that the license he showed the car's salesman was actually a letter from a friend, which was written in Egyptian.
+Later that night, Momo jokingly asks M. Ibrahim if he will adopt Momo, and M. Ibrahim agrees.
+Afterward Momo becomes his legally adopted son, and M. Ibrahim buys a car in celebration, stating that they will travel to many places in this car.
+After buying one, Momo discovers that M. Ibrahim does not remember how to drive, and that the license he showed the car's salesman was actually a letter from a friend, which was written in Egyptian.
 They take driving lessons together, and Momo sits in the back seat, paying attention to every instruction.
 Afterwards, the two travel to many countries, beginning with Europe and driving to the Middle East, with Momo driving the car for the entirety of their travels.
-Mr. Ibrahim describes the land to Momo as he drives, and reveals more about his culture.
-In Turkey, the place where Mr. Ibrahim was born, Ibrahim asks Momo to wait for him by an olive tree as he goes to meet his friend Abdullah.
+M. Ibrahim describes the land to Momo as he drives, and reveals more about his culture.
+In Turkey, the place where M. Ibrahim was born, Ibrahim asks Momo to wait for him by an olive tree as he goes to meet his friend Abdullah.
 During this time, Momo falls asleep under the tree, and when he wakes up he discovers that the entire day has passed.
-Momo walks to a nearby village where people approach him in a panic, ushering him to a big house where he finds Mr. Ibrahim, bloodied and next to the car, which is crashed into the wall.
-Soon after, Mr. Ibrahim dies.
-Momo hitchhikes back to Paris, where he has found that Mr. Ibrahim has left him his Coran and his store.
+Momo walks to a nearby village where people approach him in a panic, ushering him to a big house where he finds M. Ibrahim, bloodied and next to the car, which is crashed into the wall.
+Soon after, M. Ibrahim dies.
+Momo hitchhikes back to Paris, where he has found that M. Ibrahim has left him his Coran and his store.
 From time to time, his mother will visit and asks about Moïse, and Momo tells her that Moïse had found his brother and they were taking a trip together, and probably wouldn't return for a long time.
 Afterwards, his mother invites him to dinner with her husband.